christopherhuntley/is135-docs/StagUpBootstrap/Part2.md

   >The diagram is displayed in the center panel and is completely editable with assitance from the panels on either side.
 The left panel displays shapes you can drag onto the diagram.
 The right panel allows you to set formatting options for the currently selected shape.
 Shapes can be resized in the usual way by dragging a the handles on the corners.

   * Take some time clicking around to see how the wireframe was created.
   >You'll see that the same shape was used over and over again, a box with crossed wires connecting the corners.
-These are used as a placeholder for the actual shape.
+These are used as placeholder for the actual shapes.
 There might also be gray text label across the top used to say what the box represents.
 Black text is used as placeholder content, to show very approximately where the content would be placed on the page.
 There are also a few simple lines and bits of text used to indicate menus.

   > **Unfortunately, the actual wireframe box shape is not among the shapes in the left panel.
 We'll see in a minute how to create our own.**